lenkon/decode-morse-code/README.md

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.
+> Key features of the application.

 - **[Read Morse code message]**
 - **[Decode Morse code into plain text]**